Demolition of Dhanmondi 32

-On 5 February 2025, the former residence of Bangladesh's founding president Sheikh Mujibur Rahman, commonly known as Dhanmondi 32, was occupied and demolished by a group of protesters in Dhaka, Bangladesh.
-The building, which housed a museum and was considered a historic site, was torn down by the protesters during a period of intense political turmoil, which took place in the following months after the resignation of the Prime Minister Sheikh Hasina.
+On 5 February 2025, the former residence of Bangladesh's founding president Sheikh Mujibur Rahman in Dhanmondi 32, was occupied and demolished by a large group of activists and supporters of the Inqilab Moncho and allied organisations in Dhaka, Bangladesh.
+The building, which housed Bangabandhu Memorial Museum and was considered a historic site, was torn down organising a rally during a period of intense political turmoil, which took place in the following months after the resignation of the Prime Minister Sheikh Hasina.

-The demolition followed an online press conference attended by Sheikh Hasina while in self-imposed exile in India, during which she addressed topics that protesters viewed as against national interests.
+The demolition followed an online press conference attended by Sheikh Hasina self-imposed exile in India, during which she addressed topics that the rally described as "against national interests".
 This event occurred amid years of growing discontent regarding the political influence of the Sheikh family in the country's political landscape, and the rise of a cult of personality of Sheikh Mujibur Rahman.
+The demolition resulted in several months of political clashes, causing over a hundred casualties.

+The events spread to various properties belonging to members of the Awami League, which was later officially banned in May 2025 for its role in crimes against humanity.
+The protests were a direct reaction to an online address by Sheikh Hasina, the fugitive former Prime Minister who was sentenced to death in absentia in November 2025 for her role in the 2024 massacres.

 Background

 Dhanmondi 32 was the personal residence of Sheikh Mujibur Rahman, the founding President of Bangladesh.
 It was also the site where he was assassinated along with most of his family members on the coup of 15 August 1975.
 In 1994, the residence was converted into Bangabandhu Memorial Museum, preserving artifacts and memories.
 In August 2024, following political upheaval and the resignation of Prime Minister Sheikh Hasina, the museum was subjected to vandalism and arson attacks during widespread violence.
 The interior suffered significant damage, and many artifacts were lost.

-Despite these events, the structure remained standing until the subsequent demolition in February 2025.
-In February 2025, online activist and YouTuber Pinaki Bhattacharya encouraged his followers to demolish the house.
-Hasnat Abdullah, convener of the Students Against Discrimination, warned against Hasina's speech and announced on social media:
+On 5 February 2025, Hasina delivered a social media address from India, challenging the legitimacy of the interim government.
+This address was widely condemned by student leaders and the interim government as an attempt to incite "counter-revolutionary" violence.
+Exiled activist Pinaki Bhattacharya encouraged his followers to demolish the building.
+Hasnat Abdullah, convener of the Students Against Discrimination, warned against Hasina's speech.

-Tonight Bangladesh will be freed from the pilgrimage site of fascism.

 Demolition

-On the evening of 5 February 2025, a large group of protesters gathered at Dhanmondi 32, responding to calls on social media for a "Bulldozer Procession" aimed at demolishing the site, which they referred to as a "shrine of fascism".
-The protest escalated quickly, with participants breaking through the entrance and vandalizing the interior, including the destruction of a mural of Sheikh Mujib.
+On the evening of 5 February 2025, a large rally organised by Inqilab Moncho gathered at Dhanmondi 32, responding to calls on social media for a "Bulldozer Procession" aimed at demolishing the site, which they referred to as a "shrine of fascism".
+The rally escalated quickly, with participants breaking through the entrance and vandalizing the interior, including the destruction of a mural of Sheikh Mujibur Rahman.
 As the situation intensified, a fire broke out on the second floor of the building.
-Protesters, undeterred by the flames, continued their actions, using tools to demolish parts of the house.
+Mobs, undeterred by the flames, continued their actions, using tools to demolish parts of the house.
 Heavy machinery, including an excavator and a crane, was brought in to aid in the demolition.